apache/couchdb-documentation/src/replication/conflicts.rst

    the new data, plus the revision ID of the previous.

 #.
 In addition to application data (``{"name": "Jason", "awesome": true}``),
-   every record stores the evolutionary timeline of all previous revision IDs leading up to itself.
+   every record stores the evolutionary time line of all previous revision IDs leading up to itself.

    - Exercise: Take a moment of quiet reflection.
-Consider any two different records, A and B. If A's revision ID appears in B's timeline, then B definitely evolved from A. Now consider Git's fast-forward merges.
+Consider any two different records, A and B. If A's revision ID appears in B's time line, then B definitely evolved from A. Now consider Git's fast-forward merges.
      Do you hear that?
 That is the sound of your mind being blown.